 The Concord Police started their Bike Patrol Unit in 1996 with five patrol officers.
 Since that time the Unit has grown to twelve officers.

 Since the Unit was formed, it has undergone significant changes by way of uniform appearance, staffing, equipment and deployment.
-The overall functionality of the Bike Patrol Unit has been improved by restructuring the Unit to include a Unit Commander, Supply Officer and Bike Mechanic.
+The overall functionality of the Bike Patrol Unit has been improved by restructuring the Unit to include a Unit Commander, Supply Officer, Bike Mechanic, and Certified Training Officers.
 They also maintain an in-depth recording of the Unit's enforcement activity.

 Each Bike Officer is assigned their own bike and equipment.
 All Bike Officers receive specialized in-house bicycle patrol training and receive clear direction with regard to departmental and community expectations.
 These expectations include community policing projects and targeted enforcement objectives.

 The Unit prides itself on its adaptability and mobility as well as its high output of community and citizen contacts.
 They maintain an awareness of community needs by being active advocates of community policing and bike safety.
 The Concord Police Bike Unit is comprised of officers who are highly motivated, tenacious, self-starters that must be willing to maintain and adhere to the high standards adopted by the Unit.

 As part of its community policing objectives, the Bike Unit has been utilized for neighborhood crime prevention initiatives and for many community events such as foot races, parades and civic